nkpak001/redis-data-management/README.md

-# Redis Data Management & Performance
+# Redis Clinic Scheduling Project

-## Project Overview
+## About This Project

-This project explores advanced Redis data modeling and performance concepts using a healthcare appointment system.
-I used Redis to model patients, doctors, and appointments while implementing indexing, scheduling, temporary holds, transaction control, and activity logging.
+I completed this project for CS 650: Advanced Databases at Old Dominion University.
+The assignment gave me hands on experience working with Redis and using different Redis data structures to build a clinic appointment scheduling system.

-This project was completed as part of my graduate coursework in Computer Science at Old Dominion University.
+The system included patients, doctors, appointments, scheduling, temporary appointment holds, and booking activity.

-## Tools & Technologies
+## Tools I Used

 - Redis
 - Python